-Individuals who want to teach students in grades Pre-K to 12, with mild to moderate disabilities, must take and pass the Praxis II Special Education: Core Knowledge and Mild to Moderate Applications Exam.
+Individuals who want to teach students in grades Pre-K to 12, with mild to moderate disabilities, must take and pass the Praxis Special Education: Core Knowledge and Mild to Moderate Applications Exam.
 This exam is designed to evaluate the prospective teachers’ ability to instruct on particular content areas.

 This computer-based exam consists of 90 multiple-choice questions and 3 integrated constructed-response questions (essay or short-answer).
 You will be allotted 90 minutes to complete the multiple-choice questions, and 30 minutes to complete the integrated constructed-response questions.